 Proceeds of the Bonds will be used to reimburse the Developer (hereinafter defined) for the costs set out below.
-Proceeds of the Bonds will also be used to pay six (6) months of capitalized interest, developer interest and other costs associated with the issuance of the Bonds.
+Proceeds of the Bonds will also be used to pay developer interest and other costs associated with the issuance of the Bonds.

-Non-construction costs are based upon either contract amounts, or estimates of various costs by the Engineer and the Financial Advisor (hereinafter defined).
+Non-construction costs are based upon either contract amounts or estimates of various costs by the Engineer and the Financial Advisor (hereinafter defined).
 The actual amounts to be reimbursed by the District and the non-construction costs will be finalized after the sale of the Bonds and completion of agreed-upon procedures by the District's auditor.